Chart Color Schemes

 East Melbourne features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-East Melbourne's dwellings, as per the latest Census, consisted of 3.2% houses and 96.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 2.2% houses and 97.8% other dwellings.
+East Melbourne's dwelling structures, as per the latest Census, consisted of 3.2% houses and 96.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's 2.2% houses and 97.8% other dwellings.
 Home ownership in East Melbourne stood at 27.5%, with mortgaged dwellings at 18.3% and rented ones at 54.2%.
-The median monthly mortgage repayment was $2,383, higher than the Melbourne metro average of $1,962.
-Median weekly rent in East Melbourne was $480, compared to Melbourne metro's $396.
-Nationally, East Melbourne's mortgage repayments were significantly higher at $2,383 against Australia's average of $1,863.
-Rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,383, above the Melbourne metro average of $1,962.
+Median weekly rent was $480, compared to Melbourne metro's $396.
+Nationally, East Melbourne's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing